jingu-k816/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, responsive single-page Twitter clone.

 This app is built using HTML, CSS, JavaScript, jQuery abd AJAX front-end skills, Node and Express back-end skills.